Lukamanvelidze/B2-EdgeAI/trained_model/readme.md

-Here you can find, trained classifier and object detection models.
+Here you can find, trained classifier and object detection models in different formats.

-metrics : TBD